KelwynWilliams/Build-and-Deploy-Azure-Cloud-eCommerce-Platform/README.md

 <br/>Steps:

 1\.
-Log in to the Azure Portal or use the CLI.
+Log in to the Azure CLI.
 2\.
 To create a Resource Group:
 ```bash
 az group create --name EcommerceRG --location eastus